-If you encounter a computer controlled alternator not contacted here, consult a dealer service manual for the vehicle the alternator came from.
+If you encounter a computer controlled alternator not contacted here, consult a dealer service manual for more information.

 7.1.9 Barometric correction

 This screen works similar to the warmup enrichment display, showing a percentage correction curve as a function of barometric pressure.